makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP83.md

 We will conduct [governance fire drills](https://forum.makerdao.com/t/fire-drill-postmortem-informal-poll/16677) approximately four times per year.
 However, the frequency and type of fire drill may be modified depending on guidance from Governance Facilitators.

 Our work running the bug bounty program and scrutiny of security-related issues is impossible to plan in advance.
-We promise to serve Maker with diligence, but cannot provide a Roadmap.
+We promise to serve Maker with diligence, but cannot provide a roadmap.
 During the next year, we expect onboarding of Sidestream Auction Services, Oracles, Deco, and StarkNet Engineering.

 ### Headcount Planning / Team Summary

 Although Travin ceased receiving compensation from July 2022, he remains a multisig signer and consults with Joshua in regard to bug reports.
-Travin has largely moved on to areas of his businesses outside the Immunefi bug bounty platform, but he is still in charge of activities of the CU and contributes to decisions on the services that it offers to the ecosystem.
+Travin has largely moved on to areas of his businesses outside the Immunefi bug bounty platform, but he is still in charge of activities of the Core Unit and contributes to decisions on the services that it offers to the ecosystem.

-Joshua handles all day-to-day tasks associated with the CU.
+Joshua handles all day-to-day tasks associated with the Core Unit.
 His compensation is for 0.8 FTE.

 ### Contingency Planning

 In a bear market context, Joshua could reduce his time to 0.6 FTE.
 This reduction in compensation would correspond with a reduction in response time and somewhat less scrutiny of ongoing security issues.

-In a bull market context, Travin would be called upon to hire another staffer to fulfill the core unit’s mandate more fully.
+In a bull market context, Travin would be called upon to hire another staffer to fulfill the Core Unit’s mandate more fully.
 We would submit a MIP40 budget amendment to allocate additional budget and confirm this plan with MKR holders.

 ### Unwinding and Defunding

-A Golden Parachute payout will be provided to the Core Unit for the facilitator to distribute to their team.
-The amount will be three months worth of Compensation & Benefits, 8,800 DAI x 3 months = 26,400.
+A Golden Parachute payout will be provided to the Core Unit for the Facilitator to distribute to their team.
+The amount will be three months worth of Compensation & Benefits --- 8,800 DAI x 3 months = 26,400.
 Any MKR accrued (vested or not) at the time of offboarding ratification will be eligible for payout.
 If the MKR Incentive Plan has a cliff, it will be ignored and allow the MKR amount to be transferred to the Core Unit.
 Excess funds will be returned to the auditors wallet.

 Monitoring agents will be handed off to TechOps or other engineering staff.